Exhibition views – Who The Fool, 2015

 *(Vierzeiliger oberdeutscher Totentanz, Heidelberger Blockbuch, approx. 1460)

-Swedish Film Institute, Swedish Television, Herrlander Pictures
+Thanks to: Swedish Film Institute, Swedish Television, Herrlander Pictures